xue2sheng/logs-grammar/README.md

 **NOTE:** if **boost library** wasn't built with extra care for **C++11**, it might come up the annoying warning *deprecrate-declartions* due to obsolete **auto_ptr**.

+If you want to cross-compile for **Solaris**:

+        ../gcc-5.2.0/configure --target=$TARGET --prefix=$PREFIX --with-sysroot=$SYSROOT --with-gnu-as --with-gnu-ld --disable-libffi --disable-libgcj --disable-zlib --disable-libjava --disable-libcilkrts --disable-libsanitizer --disable-libvtv --disable-libmpx --disable-gnattools --disable-libada --disable-libgfortran --disable-libobjc --disable-liboffloadmic --disable-boehm-gc --enable-languages=c,c++ -v

+Libraries have been installed in:

+         /opt/cross/sparc-sun-solaris2.10/lib

+If you ever happen to want to link against installed libraries in a given directory, LIBDIR, you must either use libtool, and specify the full pathname of the library, or use the `-LLIBDIR' flag during linking and do at least one of the following:
+   - add LIBDIR to the `LD_LIBRARY_PATH' environment variable during execution
+   - add LIBDIR to the `LD_RUN_PATH' environment variable during linking
+   - use the `-Wl,-rpath -Wl,LIBDIR' linker flag

+           /opt/cross/bin/sparc-sun-solaris2.10-gcc -Wl,-rpath -Wl,/opt/cross/sparc-sun-solaris2.10/lib main.c -o hello

+[ctp-1-sevilan-ppin:tecnomen] /tmp> ./hello
+Hello World!
+[ctp-1-sevilan-ppin:tecnomen] /tmp> ldd ./hello
+        libc.so.1 =>     /usr/lib/libc.so.1
+        libm.so.2 =>     /usr/lib/libm.so.2
+        /lib/libm/libm_hwcap1.so.2
+        /platform/sun4v/lib/libc_psr.so.1

 ### Linux

 By default we will use **gcc** C++ compiler.
 So install **cmake** and **boost** libraries in a way suits you best, i.e. **apt-get** or **yum**, for that compiler.
 Then the usual *cmake* commands: